DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Lab 1 - Design and Build a simple API Proxy/README.md

 Review the response returned by the proxy.
 It should be the same response as the one you observed when using the **Trace** tool in the Management UI.
 Switch to the **Trace** tab of the Apigee Edge Management UI and click on the **Stop Trace** button.

-##Summary
+## Summary

 That completes this hands-on lesson.
-Simple and quick, but you learned the fundamentals of how to create an API Proxy, how to deploy and undeploy it to/from an environment, and how to trace the proxy flow.
+Simple and quick.
+You learned the fundamentals of how to create an API Proxy, how to deploy and undeploy it to/from an environment, and how to trace the proxy flow.
 Throughout the rest of the hands-on labs you will be working with this Management UI to add policies to proxies, testing and tracing these proxies, and learning about the power of the Apigee Edge platform.